Odeon Luxe Holloway

 6 people favorited this theater

-It was designed by noted American theatre architect C. Howard Crane, who had come to London from his Detroit, Ohio base during the Depression, during which time he also designed the Granada Theatre, Greenwich in south London (1937), the Granada Theatre, Slough, Buckinghamshire (1938) and the Earls Court Exhibition Centre in the west London suburb of that name (both in 1937).
-The Gaumont Theatre has a massive street frontage corner facade, and originally had a 220 seat restaurant (with out-door terrace seating on the Holloway Road side) and a broadcasting studio in the top of the square tower.
-The foyer and auditorium were in a French Renaissance style, similar to Gaumont State, Kilburn (architect George Coles) was in a French Renaissance style).
+It was designed by noted American theatre architect Charles Howard Crane, who had come to London from his Detroit, Ohio base during the Depression, during which time he also designed the Granada Theatre, Greenwich in south London (1937), the Granada Theatre, Slough, Buckinghamshire (1938) and the Earls Court Exhibition Centre in the west London suburb of that name (1937).
+The Gaumont Theatre has a massive street frontage corner façade, and originally had a 220 seat restaurant located above the entrance (with out-door loggia terrace seating on the Holloway Road side) and a broadcasting studio in the top of the square tower.
+The foyers and auditorium were in an Italian Renaissance style (the Gaumont State, Kilburn (architect George Coles) was in a French Renaissance style).
 The side-walls of the rear stalls seating area under the balcony had 10-panels containing painted landscapes.
 The Gaumont was equipped with a Wurlitzer 3Manual/12Rank theatre organ with its console on a revolving lift, it was opened by organist Terrance Casey.
 The stage was 54ft wide and 30ft deep.
 The orchestra pit floor could be raised to stage level creating a 50ft deep stage.
 There were several dressing rooms, two rehearsal rooms, a private room for the organist and a fire-proof music room.
 There was a large car park and in the basement was a huge waiting room which could accommodate 3,000 persons.

-The beautiful auditorium was destroyed by a V1 Rocket bomb on 8th November 1944, although the main walls survived as did the foyer.
+The inside of the beautiful auditorium was destroyed by a V1 Rocket bomb on 8th November 1944, although the main exterior walls survived as did the foyers.
 It wasn’t until post war building regulations were lifted that reconstruction could take place and a new auditorium in sleek modern lines (architects T.P.
 Bennett & Sons) graced the Gaumont when it re-opened on 21st July 1958 with Clark Gable in “Run Silent, Run Deep”.

-To celebrate the theater’s 65th anniverary in 2003, a new metal flag-pole was erected on top of the tower, replacing the original, by now rotting wooden one.
+To celebrate the theatre’s 65th anniversary in 2003, a new metal flag-pole was erected on top of the tower, replacing the original, by now rotting wooden one.
 A new Odeon corporate flag was especially made to fly on the mast.
-In November 2010, the Odeon Holloway became the first of the Odeon cinemas to be equipped as an all digital theatre in all its auditoriums.
+In November 2010, the Odeon Holloway became the first of the Odeon cinemas in the U.K. to be equipped as an all digital theatre in all its auditoriums.

-The facade and the foyer are Grade II Listed parts of the building.
+The façade and the foyers are Grade II Listed parts of the building.

 Just login to your account and subscribe to this theater